 To receive a full copy of the position description, please email firstname.lastname@example.org.

 The Division of Student Life supports the university’s academic mission through comprehensive programs and services that promote and advance student learning and success while fostering an inclusive and vibrant campus community.
 Student Life houses four departments, the University Career Center, Office of the Dean of Students, Erb Memorial Union, and the Department of Physical Education & Recreation, as well as a number of key university programs, including the Holden Center for Leadership and Community Engagement, Parent and Family Programs, Major Student Events (Commencement, Homecoming, University Day), Student Government Engagement & Success, Student Conduct and Community Standards, and Support for Students in Crisis and Students of Concern.

-• Two years of experience, which includes one or more of the following:
+• Two years of related experience, which includes one or more of the following:

-• Strong technology competency and ability to utilize to its fullest potential; must be a fast learner with new systems and platforms
+• Strong technology competency and ability to utilize to its fullest potential; fast learner with new systems and platforms

-• Demonstrated ability to extract, analyze and compile data; comfort summarizing, compiling and interpreting data and reports
+• Ability to extract, analyze, and compile data; comfort summarizing and interpreting data and reports

 • Experience using or implementing career services platforms, such as Handshake, or comparable career management systems or other proprietary software

 FLSA Exempt: Yes

 All offers of employment are contingent upon successful completion of a background inquiry.